nicolabs/nicolabs.net/_drafts/My-pgp-strategy.md

 The apps are quite good and they provide services over the main mechanism : encrypted chat, encrypted file system, encrypted git repository.
 I use a bit the encrypted chat to transfer data between my devices but I don't use other services yet because I'm worried what would happen to my data if keybase turns off...

+The main issues is its centralised architecture :
+- its availability and integrity depends on a unique provider (might be possible to deploy other instances but I haven't seen any and they would not federate, defeating the purpose of being a centralised directory)
+- its terms and privacy rules can change at any time
+- as a cloud service, gathers data about their users (see [their privacy policy](https://keybase.io/docs/privacypolicy))
+- as a US-hosted service it depends on US law (which forces the provider to disclose data, restricts cryptography exports)

 ## OpenKeychain